Madison Haley: Sydney FC

 After earning her master's degree, Haley signed for Sydney FC in the A-League Women for the 2022–23 season.
 She scored her first goal for the club in the Round 2, 2–0 win against Melbourne Victory.
 Despite a mid-season injury, Haley completed the regular season with 8 goals and Sydney secured their third consecutive Premiership.
 Haley scored 2 goals against Western United in the 4–0 Grand Final victory, earning Player of the match honors.

 Brighton & Hove Albion

 On July 17, 2023, Haley signed for Brighton & Hove Albion in the English Women's Super League.
 On May 23, 2025, she signed a new contract for Brighton.

 International career

 Haley has been called up to various United States training camps at under-14, under-15, and under-17, and under-18 youth levels.
-She was a member of the United States under-17 national team squad that finished fifth during the 2013 CONCACAF Women's U-17 Championship.
+She was a member of the United States under-17 national team squad that finished third during the 2013 CONCACAF Women's U-17 Championship.